The Blood on Satan's Claw: Plot

 In a rural village in early 18th-century England, farmer Ralph Gower uncovers a deformed skull with one intact eye and strange fur.
-He insists that the local judge looks at it, but it mysteriously vanishes.
+He insists that the local judge look at it, but it mysteriously vanishes.
 The judge disregards the incident, crediting it to Ralph's superstitious fears.
-Meanwhile, Peter Edmonton brings his fiancee, Rosalind Barton, to meet his aunt, Mistress Banham, with whom the judge is staying.
+Meanwhile, Peter Edmonton brings his fiancée, Rosalind Barton, to meet his aunt, Mistress Banham, with whom the judge is staying.
 Mistress Banham and the judge disapprove of the match and arrange for Rosalind to sleep in a disused attic room.
 Rosalind begins screaming during the night and injures Banham when she investigates, causing her to fall mysteriously ill.

-Despite Peter’s protests, the judge arranges to have Rosalind committed; as she is led out, Peter glimpses a monstrous claw in place of her hand.
-Meanwhile, three children find a claw, from the deformed body from which the skull presumably came, while playing next to a field.
+Despite Peter's protests, the judge arranges to have Rosalind committed; as she is led out, Peter glimpses a monstrous claw in place of her hand.
+Meanwhile, three children find a claw from the deformed body from which the skull presumably came while playing next to a field.
 That evening, Mistress Banham disappears.
 Convinced that the house contains evil, Peter sneaks into the attic room at night and is attacked by a creature with a furred claw.
-He tries to hack it with a knife but, when the judge bursts in, he finds that Peter has severed his own hand.
+He tries to hack it with a knife, but when the judge bursts in, he finds that Peter has severed his own hand.
 Though sceptical of supernatural involvement, the judge borrows a book on witchcraft.
 The next day, the judge departs for London, leaving the pompous and slow-witted Squire Middleton in charge, but promises to return.

 Mark, one of the three children, is lured out by his classmates, who are playing truant from their scripture classes so they can play ritualistic games in a ruined church under their ringleader, Angel Blake.
-Mark is tricked into playing a lethal game of blind man's buff and his body is hidden in his family's woodshed.
+Mark is tricked into playing a lethal game of blind man's buff, and his body is hidden in his family's woodshed.
 Angel Blake attempts to seduce the curate, Reverend Fallowfield.
-When he resists, she tells him that Mark is dead and 'had the devil in him, so we cut it out'.
-At Mark's funeral, Angel's father speaks to the squire, accusing the curate of attempting to molest his daughter and of potentially killing Mark.
+When he resists, she tells him that Mark is dead and "had the devil in him, so we cut it out".
+At Mark's funeral, Angel's father speaks to the squire, accusing the curate of attempting to molest his daughter and, very possibly, of killing Mark.